 Any activity that interferes with the rights of other patrons to use the Library, or that is potentially harmful to oneself or library users, staff, the facility, or our resources, is considered disruptive or unacceptable.
 All library users have the right to read, write and reflect in a safe, quiet and clean environment.
 In order to protect these rights the Library staff enforces the following policies:

-The North side of the 2nd floor of the Library is a designated Quiet Study Area.
+D102 of the temporary Library facility is a designated Quiet Study Area.
 Please refrain from:

 Persons disrupting the Library’s quiet atmosphere will be asked to cease such activity, use a group study room, or leave the Library.